 This evolution of interpretations of the sin of Sodom followed the overall evolution of the term luxuria, which, as we have seen, came to refer more and more to specifically sexual excess, but kept its original meaning of general excess well into the early modern period.
 We should be wary, therefore, of depicting any one text as a paradigm-shifting game-changer that immediately redefined the associations surrounding the imagery of Sodom.
-Yet it is clear that the primary connotations of the Sodom narrative, as well as the boundaries of possible interpretations, did change.
+Yet it is clear that the primary connotations of the Sodom narrative, as well as the boundaries of possible interpretations, did change over time.
 The sin of Sodom meant something very different in the world of ninth-century monasticism, for instance, than it had in the fifth century, and although Heito’s definition of scelus sodomiticum was broad, his concern with same-sex relations in a monastic context shines through.
-In the eleventh century, Peter Damian, speaking of the “Sodomitic vice,” would be very specific about the kinds of sins he had in mind: masturbation, mutual masturbation, interfemoral intercourse, and anal intercourse.
-Damian interpreted the sin of through his own contemporary lens and defined “in an exclusively homosexual context.”
+Two centuries after Heito, the Italian monk and theologian Peter Damian, would be very specific about the kinds of activity he had in mind when speaking of the “Sodomitic vice”: masturbation, mutual masturbation, interfemoral intercourse, and anal intercourse.
+Though he was doubtless aware of the multiplicity of meaning attached to the sin of Sodom in traditional Christian literature, Damian—driven by the circumstances of his own day, and particularly the kinds of sexual sins that he identified in the contemporary Church—spoke of “sodomia” as male-male sexual activity almost exclusively.

 To conclude, let me briefly recap the steps that brought about this very particular reading of the narrative of Sodom.
-In the first century CE, Philo grafted the Sodom narrative to Greco-Roman ideas about corrupting luxuria; the sexual excess of the Sodomites became a popular theme among those who came after him.
+In the first century CE, Philo grafted the Sodom narrative to Greco-Roman ideas about corrupting luxuria; the sexual excess of the Sodomites then became a popular theme among those who came after him.
 Centuries later, Gaudentius, Orosius and Augustine would popularize an association between Sodomitic sin and Paul’s depiction of homosexual acts in his epistle to the Romans.
 Then the Latin redactor of the Visio Pauli would make the same connection, but in a new context that implied a direct parallel between the sin of Sodom and the sin of Romans 1:27.
 Although it took a long time, this particular reading would become popular in the monastic world in which the Visio Pauli circulated.
 Once this reading had become established, Gaudentius, Orosius and Augustine could be read retrospectively as endorsing this same interpretation.
 By a series of small steps over centuries, Sodom would become indelibly associated with “sodomy.”